ryanpetersonOF/service-tooling/README.md

 * Common server and demo launching utils

 ## API
-* openfin-service-base start [...options]
+* svc-tools start [...options]
     Starts the build and serves the project.

     - Options:
-        - --v, --providerVersion <version>: 'Sets the runtime version for the provider.
+        - -v, --providerVersion <version>: Sets the runtime version for the provider.
 Defaults to "local".
-        - --m, --mode <mode>: 'Sets the webpack mode.
+        - -m, --mode <mode>: Sets the webpack mode.
 Defaults to "development".
-        - --l, --launchApp: 'Launches the server and application once built.
+        - -l, --launchApp: Launches the server and application once built.
 Defaults to true.
-        - --s, --static: 'Launches the server and application using pre-built files.
+        - -s, --static: Launches the server and application using pre-built files.
 Defaults to false.
-        - --w, --write: 'Writes and serves the built files from disk.
+        - -w, --writeToDisk: Writes and serves the built files from disk.
 Defaults to false.

+* svc-tools build [...options]
+    Invokes webpack to build the project.

+    - Options:
+        - -m, --mode <mode>: Sets the webpack mode.
+Defaults to "production".

-* openfin-service-base zip
+* svc-tools zip
     Zips the project.

 * Exports
     - webpack